MikolajBalcerek/ChessLine/README.md

 7. Wait to be automatically matched
 8. Play chess using long algebraic notation ("e2e4") or type "FORFEIT" to give up

-## Unfinished
+## Unfinished and known bugs
-- Returning players to the lobby after the game has finished
+- Waiting players count gets messed up after series of disconnects and returns to the lobby, however the matchmaking functionality still persists
-- Chatting